This post may contain affiliate links and ads. Read our disclosure policy here.

-Recently, my husband and I remodeled out kitchen.
-With that remodel came the decision between a granite counter top, another natural stone or formica.
+When we remodeled our kitchen a few years ago, we had to decide between a granite counter top, another natural stone or Formica.
 In the end, we chose the granite.
-For us, the benefits of granite out weighed the other natural stones or formica.
+For us, the benefits of granite outweighed the other natural stones or Formica.

 I completed my research of what to use and what not to use on granite counter tops.
 Here is my summary: